MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/authentication-overview.md

 The result of a claims-based authentication is a claims-based security token, which the SharePoint Security Token Service (STS) generates.

-SharePoint Server supports Windows, forms-based, and Security Assertion Markup Language (SAML)-based claims authentication.
-For information about how these three authentication methods work, see the following videos.
+SharePoint Server supports Windows, forms-based, Security Assertion Markup Language(SAML) and Open ID Connect (OIDC)-based claims authentication.
+For information about how Windows, forms-based and SAML based authentication methods work, see the following videos.
+For information about how OIDC authentication works, check OIDC setup guide.

 > [!NOTE]
-> The information in the videos applies to SharePoint Server 2013 and SharePoint Server 2016.
+> This information in the videos applies to SharePoint Server 2013, SharePoint Server 2016, SharePoint Server 2019 and SharePoint Server Subscription Edition.

 **Windows claims authentication in SharePoint Server 2013 and 2016 video**